chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/environments.md

     }
   },
   "profiles": {
-    "EnvironmentsSample": { // A profile
-      "commandName": "Project", // If command name is "Project", Kestrel is used as web server "dotnetRunMessages": true,
+    "EnvironmentsSample": { // A profile; since this one is listed first, it is used by default "commandName": "Project", // If command name is "Project", Kestrel is used as web server "dotnetRunMessages": true,
       "launchBrowser": true,